Active Directory User to Cerberus Group Mapping

 Removing an AD mapping

-To remove a mapping, simply select the mapped entry and press the Remove button.
+To remove a mapping, simply right-click on the mapped entry and select Delete Mapping.